This blog is written for every boy and girl, man and woman, and for every human being who:

 ~ For every woman who has wanted to have a child, and for whatever reason (due to fertility issues, or trauma issues), has not been able to have a child, I send you peace and love.
 And I thank those women who have "shared" their children with those of us who are "childless" and allowed us to take part in the joys of mothering in big and small ways.

-~ For every loving single mother, married mother, widowed mother, abandoned mother, divorced mother, physically challenged mother, straight mother, gay mother, foster mother, recovering addict mother, non binary mother, former trauma victim mother, God mother, grandmother, to every kind and devoted mother, no matter your ethnicity, orientation, faith or education....thank you.
+~ For every loving single mother, married mother, widowed mother, abandoned mother, divorced mother, physically challenged mother, straight mother, gay mother, foster mother, recovering addict mother, non binary mother, former trauma victim mother, God mother, grandmother, to every kind and devoted mother, men who mothered their children, no matter your ethnicity, orientation, faith or education....thank you.

 One of the best gifts I gave myself early in my life was working with a therapist.
 I was resistant at first due to trust issues, but knew that until I healed the past, the past would live unhealed within me and inform my choices and color my relationships.
 If you are not able to afford a therapist please look in to free or nearly free family agencies in your area.
 Additionally there are free therapy directories that list therapists by zip code, Psychology Today is a popular directory.